hickory-dns/hickory-dns/README.md

   Ring support can be used for RSA and ED25519 DNSSEC validation.

 - `dns-over-native-tls`
-  Uses `native-tls` for DNS-over-TLS implementation, only supported in client and resolver, not server.
+  Uses `native-tls` for DNS over TLS implementation, only supported in client and resolver, not server.

 - `dns-over-openssl`
-  Uses `openssl` for DNS-over-TLS implementation supported in server and client, resolver does not have default CA chains.
+  Uses `openssl` for DNS over TLS implementation supported in server and client, resolver does not have default CA chains.

 - `dns-over-rustls`
-  Uses `rustls` for DNS-over-TLS implementation, only supported in client and resolver, not server.
+  Uses `rustls` for DNS over TLS implementation, only supported in client and resolver, not server.
 This is the best option where a pure Rust toolchain is desired.
 Supported in client, resolver, and server.

 - `dns-over-https-rustls`
-  Uses `rustls` for DNS-over-HTTPS (and DNS-over-TLS will be enabled) implementation, only supported in client, resolver, and server.
+  Uses `rustls` for DNS over HTTPS (and DNS over TLS will be enabled) implementation, only supported in client, resolver, and server.
 This is the best option where a pure Rust toolchain is desired.

 - `mdns` _EXPERIMENTAL_
   Enables the experimental mDNS features as well as DNS-SD.
 This currently has known issues.